-The PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities by, and overseas and/or foreign investment in, companies with operations in the PRC and Hong Kong, including enhancing supervision over companies with operations in the PRC that are listed overseas using VIE structure, and that the PRC regulatory authorities could disallow the use of such VIE holding structure.
-We do not believe that we are directly subject to these regulatory actions or statements, as we do not currently have any VIE in the PRC.
-However, the rules and regulatory, political and societal goals.
-Any such action, once taken by the PRC government, could result in a material change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of the securities we are registering for sale to significantly decline or in extreme cases, become worthless.
-See "Risk Factors-Risks Related to Doing Business in China-The PRC government may exert more control over offerings conducted overseas and/or foreign investment in China- and Hong Kong as tany time, which could result in a material change in our operations and/or the value of the securities we are registering for sale to significantly for foreign investment in China- and Hong Kong as tany time, which could result in a material change in our operations and/or the value of the securities we are registering for sale."
+The PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities by, and foreign investment in, companies with operations in the PRC, including enhancing supervision over companies with operations in the PRC that are listed overseas using VIE in the PRC regulatory authorities could disallow the use of such VIE holding structure.
+We do not currently have any VIE in the PRC.
+However, the rules and regulations and the enforcement thereof in China can change quickly.
+The PRC government may intervene with or influence our operations in the PRC as the government deems appropriate to further regulatory, political and societal goals.
+Any such action, once taken by the PRC government, could result in a material change in our operations in China.
+The PRC government may intervene with or influence our operations in the PRC as the government tay intervene with or influence our operations in the PRC as the government averatiles to investors and cause the value of the securities were registering for sale to significantly decline or in extreme cases, become worthless.
+See "Risk Factors-Risks Related to Doing Business in China.
+The PRC government may intervene with or a company's ability to conduct business in the PRC and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the securities to investing cases.